mycoboco/ocelot/INSTALL.md

     cc -m32 myprg.c -lcdsl -lcbl

-Note that the order in which libraries are given to the compiler is significant; all of `cdsl` depend on `cbl`, which is the reason `-lcbl` follows `-lcdsl` in the arguments for the compiler.
+Note that we are assuming 32-bit builds on a 64-bit machine, thus the `-m32` option.
+The order in which libraries are given to the compiler is significant;
+all of `cdsl` depend on `cbl`, which is the reason `-lcbl` follows `-lcdsl` in the arguments for the compiler.

+### Local installation

+You can copy or move built libraries and headers to whatever place you want, and simply link them with your code as in:

+    cc -I/path/to/headers -m32 myprg.c /path/to/libraries/libcel.a

+This links a static library (thus, `.a`), which includes the library into the resulting executable.
+Linking a shared library instead is also possible, but not recommended because it requires the location of the linked library when running the executable.